 It would all depend on what the government decides are the most pertinent competitors, Voigt said.
 Will officials just look at other online brokers like E-Trade and Fidelity or also consider big Wall Street firms like JPMorgan Chase (JPM) and Bank of America (BAC) as rivals?

-Apex Clearing’s Capuzzi conceded that a big negative of a potential Schwab-TD Ameritrade deal is that it would reduce choices for consumers.
+Apex Clearing’s Capuzzi conceded that a big negative of the Schwab-TD Ameritrade deal is that it would reduce choices for consumers.